James Gunn's Superman Release Date, Cast, Director, And More Details

 Who is starring in Superman?

 There's a recipe for making a good Superman movie, and the most important ingredient is the casting of Clark Kent, aka Superman.
-David Corenswet, best known for "The Politician" and "Pearl," will play the iconic role.
+David Corenswet, best known for "Twisters" and "Pearl," will play the iconic role.
 Lois Lane — nearly as important to any Superman production as Superman himself — will be played by Rachel Brosnahan of "The Marvelous Mrs. Maisel" fame.
 And the Man of Steel's archenemy, Lex Luthor, will be portrayed by Nicholas Hoult of "The Menu" and "The Great."

 "Superman" will also feature a list of other DC heroes.
 Isabela Merced ("Dora and the Lost City of Gold") has inked a contract to portray Hawkgirl, an Egyptian warrior who's been reincarnated over the centuries.
 Edi Gathegi ("For All Mankind") will suit up as brilliant inventor Mister Terrific.
 Nathan Fillion ("Firefly") will bring Guy Gardner, one of the few human Green Lanterns, to life.
 Anthony Carrigan ("Barry") has signed on to play Rex Mason, aka Metamorpho.
 Over on the bad guys' team, Maria Gabriela de Faria ("The Moodys") will portray Angela Spica, aka the Engineer.
+Plus, another Kryptonian might soar into the skies.
+In July 2024, The Hollywood Reporter ran an article saying filming on "Superman" was almost finished.
+In that same report, the trade revealed that "'House of the Dragon' star Milly Alcock takes on the role of Supergirl."

 Who is directing and writing Superman?